+'''

+dev:obj,dev:list,dev:cref/s:arg=dev:src1,src2,...,dev:srcn/s:arg

+'''
-dev:obj,dev:list,dev:cref/s:arg=dev:src1,src2,...,dev:srcn/s:arg is any valid RT-11 device for output; any file-structured device for input.
-If dev: is omitted, DK: is assumed.

-- is the file specification of the binary object file that the assembly process produces; the device for this file should not be TT: or LP:. - is the file specification of the assembly and symbol listing that the assembly process produces.

-is the file specification of the CREF temporary cross-reference file that the assembly process produces.
+dev: is any valid RT-11 device for output; any file-structured device for input.
+If dev: is omitted, DK: is assumed. obj is the file specification of the binary object file that the assembly process produces; the device for this file should not be TT: or LP:. list is the file specification of the assembly and symbol listing that the assembly process produces. cref is the file specification of the CREF temporary cross-reference file that the assembly process produces.
 Omission of dev:cref does not preclude a cross-reference listing, however.
-If you specify /C without a CREF filename, MACRO-11 uses a default name for the CREF temporary file on logical device name CF:, if it has been defined, or on DK:.

-/s:arg is a set of file specification options and arguments (see Table 9-2).
+If you specify /C without a CREF filename, MACRO-11 uses a default name for the CREF temporary file on logical device name CF:, if it has been defined, or on DK:. /s:arg is a set of file specification options and arguments (see Table $9-2$). src1,src2,srcn represent the ASCII source (input) files containing the MACRO- 11 source program or the user-supplied macro library files to be assembled.
+You can specify as many as six source files.

-src1,src2,...srcn